yasuflatland-lf/damascus/README.md

 * Template generation

 ### Required environment
-* Liferay 7.3 CE GA2 and higher.
+* Liferay 7.3 CE GA2 and later.
-* Liferay 7.2 CE GA1 and higher.
+* Liferay 7.2 CE GA1 and later.
-* Liferay 7.1 CE GA1 and higher.
+* Liferay 7.1 CE GA1 and later.
-* Liferay 7.0 CE GA7 and Liferay DXP SP11 or higher versions.
+* Liferay 7.0 CE GA7 and Liferay DXP SP11 or later versions.
-* Java 1.8 or above
+* Java 1.8
-* gradle 5.4.6 or above need to be installed
+* gradle 6.7 or above need to be installed
 * jpm needs to be installed. (instruction to install is as follows)

 ### How to Install